 Heston and Thomas both started at LCCC in 2008, Heston with her job, and Thomas with his studies.
 “When I came here, I didn’t know what direction to take,” he said.
 Today, Thomas thanks Heston for her support with advising and scheduling, which was especially helpful for him while balancing his busy life as a working student and father.

 That level of personal attention is a priority at LCCC, Sutton said.
 Every student at LCCC is assigned to an advisor or counselor who helps them each step of the way – and that includes celebrating successes, she added.

 Thomas’ family is also a big part of his journey.
 “I started college to inspire my kids to do better in life and to be a better role model,” the 40-year-old Oberlin resident said.

 His oldest son, Kudor, said his father motivated him to do more.
 “I thought school wasn’t for me until I saw him doing it,” he said.
 As a recent Oberlin High School graduate, he plans to continue his educational journey, possibly in the LCCC culinary program.

 His seventh-grade son, Tavion, said his dad is an inspiration, and he hopes to one day become an athlete, or a dean or superintendent.
-Thomas’ youngest, his daughter, Na’tavia, is also proud, she said.
+Thomas’ youngest, daughter Na’tavia, is also proud of him, she said.